 - Enable you to take your team(s) to the next level

 - Enable you to be recognized as at the next level (A-CSM) and on your way to the CSP-SM level.

-To be fair, the CSM course and your own native talents and experiences should have done a lot to enable you to be successful.
-This course will add to that.
+To be fair, the CSM Course Toronto and your own native talents and experiences should have done a lot to enable you to be successful.
+This Certified Scrum Toronto course will add to that.